 There are several places where you can base yourself for a trip to the Supramonte region.
 I have picked the best option in each of them.

-Su Gologone Hotel, Oliena – Immersed in the Supramonte nature, this hotel is equipped with every comfort and is granted to be the best place to spend a relaxing holiday.
-The place is pet-friendly, has a pool and a tennis court, and many other amenities.
+Su Gologone Hotel, Oliena – You will find this hotel in the Supramonte nature.
+It has every comfort and it is a great place for a relaxing holiday.
+The place is pet-friendly, it has a pool and a tennis court, and many other amenities.
 Free parking is available on site.
-Book it here.
 Read my full review here.

 To sum it up, whether you love the blue, clean Sardinian sea or you fell in love with the wild nature and mountains, the Supramonte region won’t disappoint you!